-The School Nurse is available throughout the school day and, in addition, there are many First Aid trained staff on each school site.
-The Nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
+The School Nurses are available throughout the school day and, in addition, there are many First Aid trained staff on each school site.
+The Nurses provide help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
 Unfortunately, it is not possible for pupils to stay in the Welfare Centre for long periods of time if they are unwell.
-Please do not send your daughter to School if she is ill, not only can it be upsetting for them, but it can also cause viruses and infections to spread rapidly throughout the school population.
-If your daughter becomes unwell, and needs collecting from School, we will contact you, therefore, please ensure that your contact details, including emergency contacts, are kept up to date.
-Please report to reception to collect your daughter.
+Please do not send your child to School if they are ill, not only can it be upsetting for them, but it can also cause viruses and infections to spread rapidly throughout the school population.
+If your child becomes unwell, and needs collecting from School, we will contact you.
+Therefore, please ensure that your contact details, including emergency contacts, are kept up to date.
+Please report to reception to collect your child.

-If the Nurse feels that your daughter requires hospital treatment as a result of illness or accident, a member of staff will accompany her to hospital and stay with her until you arrive.
+If a Nurse feels that your child requires hospital treatment as a result of illness or accident, a member of staff will accompany them to hospital and stay with them until you arrive.